cloudpilot-emu/cloudpilot-emu/cloudpilot-ionic/src/assets/doc/emulation.md

 speed at all times, some (in particular older) Android devices are not able to keep up all the time.
 Cloudpilot compensates this by monitoring the "host speed" (the ratio between the real time required to emulate a chunk of m68k code relative to the corresponding time in the frame of the virtual device).
-If this drops below ome Cloudpilot will reduce the clock of the emulated device accordingly while keeping the timers in sync with real time.
+If this drops below one Cloudpilot will reduce the clock of the emulated device accordingly while keeping the timers in sync with real time.